- Is there a waiting list for the Technical (lab/clinical) portion of the Program?

 Yes!
 The links below are worksheets that will assist you in planning out your academic blueprint for a successful completion of your diploma/degree requirements.

-The link below is the recommended program map for student success in the Nursing program.
+- Use the ADN Nursing Program Map for student success in the Nursing program.
 Please know, depending on what pre-requisites you may have already completed, this program map is a recommendation.
-It is advised that you take the time to meet with your advisor to review your individual plan of success.
 This map may be altered.
-(Nursing Program Map)

 Clinical courses are held within the (7) county area Kirkwood serves.
 A variety of long-term care facilities and hospitals are utilized.
 Travel is required and students are responsible for their own transportation.
 Some clinical sites include parking fees.
 Car-pooling is encouraged.